micmejia/bible-dump/NKJV/Joshua/Josh 24.md

 But I would not listen to Balaam; therefore he continued to bless you.
 So I delivered you out of his hand.

 ###### 11
 Then you went over the Jordan and came to Jericho.
-And the men of Jericho fought against you--_also_ the Amorites, the Perizzites, the Canaanites, the Hittites, the Girgashites, the Hivites, and the Jebusites.
+And the men of Jericho fought against you--also the Amorites, the Perizzites, the Canaanites, the Hittites, the Girgashites, the Hivites, and the Jebusites.
 But I delivered them into your hand.

 ###### 12
-I sent the hornet before you which drove them out from before you, _also_ the two kings of the Amorites, _but_ not with your sword or with your bow.
+I sent the hornet before you which drove them out from before you, also the two kings of the Amorites, but not with your sword or with your bow.

 ###### 13
 I have given you a land for which you did not labor, and cities which you did not build, and you dwell in them; you eat of the vineyards and olive groves which you did not plant.'